For further information about the impact this funding is having at Broughton Primary, click on the 'Pupil Premium' link under 'Statutory Information'.

 How is the money spent?

-- Support pupils learning in the classroom by additional teaching assistant support.
+- Support pupils' learning in the classroom through improving quality of teaching.

-- Support families with the cost of school trips and residential when there are financial difficulties which could result in the child not taking part.
+- Support families with the cost of clubs, school trips and residentials when there are financial difficulties which could result in the child not taking part.

 - Help with school uniform.